CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 ### Primitive Type Conversions

 Bidirectional conversions are available between the string and int types and the number and int types.
-Conversion from int to string or number is safe,/* Automatically find right Python version to link */ while the converse of either is unsafe.
+Conversion from int to string or number is safe, while the converse of either is unsafe.

-### Collection and Structural Type Conversions/* Merge "6.0 Release Notes -- New Features Partial" */
+### Collection and Structural Type Conversions
-/* 5.3.3 Release */

 Conversion from a type T to a union type is permitted if there is a conversion from T to at least one of the union's element types.
 If there is a safe conversion from T to at least one of the union's element types, the conversion